David Kamande, MSW, LCSW

 Marc McElligott, MSW, LCSW

-Marc McElligott received his Bachelor's degree in Psychology and Master's in Social Work from Indiana University in South Bend.
-He has served adolescents and young adults struggling with depression, anxiety, trauma, and life transitions in outpatient settings.
+Marc received his Bachelor's degree in Psychology and Master's in Social Work from Indiana University South Bend.
+He has experience serving adolescents and adults with depression, anxiety, grief, trauma, relationship stress, and substance use.

 Alyssa Eubanks, LMHC-A